-The Company adopted the Interest Rate Benchmark Reform - Phase 2 amendments to IFRS for IAS 39, Financial Instruments: Recognition and Measurement, IFRS 7, Financial Instruments: Disclosures, IFRS 4, Insurance Contracts and IFRS 16, Leases, effective January 1, 2021.
+The Company adopted the amendments to IFRS for IAS 37, Provisions, Contingent Liabilities and Contingent Assets and Annual Improvements 2018-2020 Cycle for the amendment to IFRS 16, Leases effective January 1, 2022.
 The adoption of these amendments did not have a significant impact on the Company's financial statements.

-Impact of COVID-19 on Significant Judgments, Estimates and Assumptions
+Impact of COVID-19 and the Conflict Between Russia and Ukraine on Significant Judgments, Estimates and Assumptions